Eurazhdarcho: Discovery and naming

-In 2009, Mátyás Vremir at Lancrăm near Sebeş-Glod in Transylvania at the SbG-B site uncovered the remains of a pterosaur.
-He donated these to the Erdélyi Múzeum, of the Societății Muzeului Ardelean (Transylvanian Museum Society).
+In 2009, Romanian paleontologist Mátyás Vremir uncovered the remains of a pterosaur at the SbG-B site of the Sebeș Formation in Lancrăm, near Sebeș-Glod in southwestern Transylvania, Romania.
+He donated these to the Erdélyi Múzeum of the Societății Muzeului Ardelean (Transylvanian Museum Society).
 Subsequent excavations by Vremir discovered additional bones of the same individual animal and were added by him to the collection of the Babeș-Bolyai University.

-In 2013, Vremir, Alexander Wilhelm Armin Kellner, Darren Naish, and Gareth Dyke named and described the type species Eurazhdarcho langendorfensis.
-The generic name combines the name of Europe with that of the related form Azhdarcho.
-The specific name refers to Langendorf, the name of Lancrǎm in the language of the German ethnic minority in Romania.
+In 2013, Vremir, along with paleontologists Alexander Kellner, Darren Naish, and Gareth Dyke named and described a new genus and type species, Eurazhdarcho langendorfensis.
+The generic name Eurazhdarcho combines the name of Europe with that of the related pterosaur Azhdarcho.
+The specific name langendorfensis refers to its provenance from Langendorf, which is the name of Lancrăm in the language of the German ethnic minority in Romania.
 The article appeared in the electronic journal PLoS ONE without an accompanying printed version; it nevertheless validly names the taxon under the new rules of the ICZN.

-The holotype, EME VP 312, was found in a layer of the Sebeş Formation dating from the upper Early Maastrichtian, about 69 million years old.
+The holotype specimen, EME VP 312, was found in a layer of the Sebeș Formation dating from the upper Early Maastrichtian, about 69 million years old.
 It consists of a partial skeleton lacking the skull.
-It includes three neck vertebrae among which the almost complete third and the fourth; the third and fourth right metacarpal; the upper part of the first phalanx of the wing finger; the lower part of the second phalanx; a lower phalanx of one of the other fingers and a number of undetermined fragments.
+It includes three cervical (neck) vertebrae among which the almost complete third and the fourth; the third and fourth right metacarpal; the upper part of the first phalanx of the wing finger; the lower part of the second phalanx; a lower phalanx of one of the other fingers and a number of undetermined fragments.
 The Babeș-Bolyai University material is included within this enumeration and is not indicated by a separate inventory number.
-Generally the quality of the bones is poor with much of the outer cortex broken or eroded and internal structures present as (impressions of) natural molds.
+Generally, the quality of the bones is poor, with much of the outer cortex broken or eroded and internal structures present as impressions of natural molds.
 The fossils have not been completely flattened, preserving three-dimensionality, but compression has caused some distortion.
 The carcass had probably by flooding been deposed on its back in mud near a riverbank.
 Afterwards it was exposed to the air, weathering and being scavenged as proven by circular bite-marks inflicted by the conical teeth of some member of the Crocodyliformes.
 Later covered by a thin layer of dirt, it was damaged by beetles and termites.

-The authors noted that from the same Romanian layers the related giant form Hatzegopteryx is known; the known fossil material from both genera does not overlap.
-The authors considered an identity to be unlikely because the much smaller EME VP 312 seems to represent an adult individual.
+The describers of Eurazhdarcho noted that the related giant pterosaur Hatzegopteryx is known from the same Romanian layers; the known fossil material from both genera does not overlap.
+Vremir and colleagues considered a juvenile identity for Eurazhdarcho with respect to Hatzegopteryx to be unlikely because the much smaller EME VP 312 seems to represent an adult individual.